 11. School Sanctioned Event - A student must be at school for the entire day in order to participate in a school sanctioned event after school unless the Vice-Principal or Principal has approved the absence.

-12: LATES If you arrive at school, between 8:20 AM and 8:25 AM you must report immediately to class.
-If a student arrives to school after 8:25 AM he/she must report directly to the attendance office for an Admit Slip.
+12: LATES If you arrive at school, between 8:25 AM and 8:30 AM you must report immediately to class.
+If a student arrives to school after 8:30 AM you must report directly to the attendance office for an Admit Slip.
 If you arrive late for any other classes your teacher will record the late and inform the office on their attendance.
 Lateness for an invalid reason (e.g. “I slept in”) may result in disciplinary action.
 As well, it is your responsibility to be in class on time.
-Persistent lateness will result in increased consequences that may include suspension from school.
+Persistent lateness will result in progressive discipline that may include suspension from school.

 AFTER SCHOOL ACTIVITIES:

-Attendance in school is mandatory in order to participate in any after school activity (i.e. sports team, clubs etc.).
+Attendance in school is mandatory in order to participate in any after school activity (i.e. sports team, clubs etc.) according to WECSSAA Code of Conduct.
 Students cannot participate in these activities without teacher supervision.